JamesSkemp/words/content/post/review-the-world-as-will-and-presentation-volume-one.md

 +++
-title = "Review: The World as Will and Presentation, Volume One" summary = "Book review of Arthur Schopenhauer's The World as Will and Presentation, Volume One, translated by Richard E. Aquila. [slnet0514:3b3a85fb-3c3d-4698-a2c8-deff4fa7ccbe]" draft = false comments = true date = "2008-05-04T19:00:00-05:00"
+title = "Review: The World as Will and Presentation, Volume One" description = "Book review of Arthur Schopenhauer's The World as Will and Presentation, Volume One, translated by Richard E. Aquila. [slnet0514:3b3a85fb-3c3d-4698-a2c8-deff4fa7ccbe]" draft = false comments = true date = "2008-05-04T19:00:00-05:00"